mozman/ezdxf/docs/source/options.rst

 installed, or to add new installed fonts to the cache, and this requires the `Matplotlib` package.

-This example shows, how to create an external font cache in recommended directory of the `XDG Base Directory specification`_: ``"~/.cache/ezdxf"``.
+This example shows, how to create an external font cache in the recommended directory of the `XDG Base Directory specification`_: ``"~/.cache/ezdxf"``.

 .. code-block:: Python